 Adequacy, another evaluation criterion, is defined as the degree to which the benefits provided meet some predetermined level.
-For example, are Social Security benefits adequate to ensure economic sufficiency for the elderly and 212 J.E.
-Everett disabled?
+For example, are Social Security benefits adequate to ensure economic sufficiency for the elderly and disabled?
 Since the number of elders living below the poverty line has decreased over the years, it would appear that benefits are adequate.
 The range of services available to parents separated from their children due to neglect, abuse or incarceration is inadequate, largely because waiting lists for public housing, substance abuse treatment, counseling, and other services are so long that it causes delays in the provision of services and frequently results in the termination of parental rights and permanent disruptions in the parent-child attachment relationship.
 Adequacy is an appropriate criterion for evaluating the effects of administrative standards such as military deployment and maternal leave.
-Previous descriptions of these standards in relation to attachment issues show their detrimental effects on the parent-child and other adult attachment relationships.
+Previous descriptions of these standards in relation to attachment relationships.
 The attachment issues that arise for women in the military with children are compromised by the conflict between the interests of the child and those that pertain to protecting the military interests of the country.
 These interests collide and are only now being addressed with more liberal policies.